Add Auth Endpoints

 Session Endpoint

-The Session Endpoint verifies that an incoming request contains a valid session and, if so, returns a response that includes the user's session data.
-This endpoint is used primarily by the frontend for the following two purposes:
+The Session Endpoint verifies that an incoming request contains a valid session.
+If the session is valid, the endpoint returns the user's session data.

-1. To allow the frontend to determine whether the user has a valid session.
+1. Determine whether the user has a valid session.

-2. To provide the frontend with the user's session data for use within the browser.
+2. Access the user's session data in the browser.

 // AuthRoutes.cs (continued)